Lindsey German: Departure from SWP

 On 18 April 2007 she was selected as Respect's candidate for the 2008 London Mayoral election.
 However, a subsequent split within the organisation meant that German was not able to use the party's name in the election.
 Instead German stood as the candidate for Mayor and the assembly under the Left List name, the SWP part of Respect, finishing in eighth place in the election to be mayor with 16,796 votes on first preference.

-According to journalist John Anderson, German was a leading figure promoting further ties between the SWP and various "reactionary Islamists" such as the Muslim Association of Britain and the British Muslim Initiative.
+According to journalist John Anderson, German was a leading figure promoting further ties between the SWP and various organizations such as the Muslim Association of Britain and the British Muslim Initiative.

 German's employment by the SWP lasted until the January 2009 SWP party conference.
 At that conference the proposed slate did not include John Rees, German's partner and another long-standing member of the Central Committee (CC).
 German proposed an alternative slate which did include Rees.
 When it became clear this would be overwhelmingly defeated, German and Chris Nineham withdrew their names from the election and were not selected.
 As the Central Committee slate was the only proposed slate that went to the vote at conference she was not re-elected to the SWP's Central Committee in 2009.
-In 2010, German resigned from the SWP.
+On 16 February 2010, German resigned from the SWP, along with 41 others.

 German was the editor of the party's monthly magazine, Socialist Review, from 1984 until April 2004.